-Identifying Preferred Option Housing Sites
+Identifying Options for Housing Sites

-- 4.10 Stretton Grandison Group Parish Council undertook a 'call for sites' exercise which concluded on the 1st March 2018.
+- 4.11 Stretton Grandison Group Parish Council undertook a 'call for sites' exercise which concluded on the 1st March 2018.
 12 sites were submitted for consideration within the Neighbourhood Area.
-In addition, one site was submitted to the Hertfordshire Strategic Housing Land Availability Assessment (SHLAA 2015) which has also been considered and a further late site was submitted in November 2018. - 4.11 The submitted sites and SHLAA site were subjected to a technical assessment by consultants Aecom and the findings are set out in the Stretton Grandison Group Neighbourhood Plan Site Assessment Report, August 2018 (revised November 2018?) which is published on the Site Assessment pages of the NDP website.
+In addition, one site was submitted to the Hertfordshire Strategic Housing Land Availability Assessment (SHLAA 2015). - 4.12 The submitted sites and SHLAA site were subjected to a technical assessment by consultants Aecom and the findings are set out in the Stretton Grandison Group Neighbourhood Plan Site Assessment Report, December 2018 which is published on the Neighbourhood Plan Documents page of the NDP website5.
 The work undertaken was agreed with the Group and the Ministry of Housing, Communities and Local Government (MHCLG) in May 2018.
 The purpose of the site appraisal was to produce a clear assessment of whether the identified sites are appropriate for the allocation of housing in the NDP, in particular whether they comply with both the National Planning Policy Framework (NPPF) and the strategic policies of the adopted Core Strategy (2015).
-The neighbourhood planning site selection process, aided by this report, should be robust enough to meet the Basic Conditions considered by the Independent Examiner, as well as any potential legal challenges by developers and other interested parties.

-4.12 The report set out that development may be appropriate in all five settlements identified in the Core Strategy (including Upper Eggleton which was excluded from the Issues and Options consultation) - see Map 6 below.
+The neighbourhood planning site selection process, aided by this report, should be robust enough to meet the Basic Conditions considered by the Independent Examiner, as well as any potential legal challenges by developers and other interested parties. - 4.13 The report set out that development may be appropriate in all five settlements identified in the Core Strategy (including Upper Eggleton which was excluded from the Issues and Options consultation) see Map 7 below.